quantori/pyforge-python-school-3/ProjectIdea.md

 suitable molecules.

 Maybe this does not sound very scientific and realistic, but I think it's at least nice for practicing.
 I had to learn about hierarchies in sqlalchemy and complex relationships.
-Additionally I used OAuth2, jwt, and role based access control.
+Additionally project includes OAuth2, jwt, and role based access control.

 ## User Roles and Flows